 Common ground provides the bridge for further sharing of thoughts and feelings.

-If people are to feel relaxed and comfortable with us we need to respond to their style rather than try to impose our own.
-A crude but effective way at looking at style is to imagine four extremes, as in the diagram below.
+People will feel relaxed and comfortable if we respond to their style rather than impose our own.
+A crude but effective way of looking at style is to imagine four extremes, as in the diagram below.

 |Social needs||Recognition needs|